07 May 2015 by Anna Staford

 In reality, you may find food and services cheap but everything else is quite the same as in other European countries or even more expensive which depends on country’s laws and export taxes.

 The best way to shape a true opinion about a country and its citizens is visiting this particular state, spending at least a week there and getting to know as much as possible about it.
 As many other countries, Ukraine is not always what people think of it.
-Visit this beautiful country with rich and interesting history and culture to dispel the stereotypes about it.
-Remember to get covered by a decent travel insurance policy to make your trips safer.
+Visit this beautiful country with rich and interesting history and culture to dispel the stereotypes about Ukraine.
+Remember to get covered by a decent travel insurance policy to make travelling to Ukraine is safe for you.